DanCobalt91/CustomerProjectDB/README.md

 All data is stored in the browser `localStorage` under key `customer-project-db` (older `cpdb.v1` data is migrated automatically).
 Clearing browser storage resets the demo database.

+## Troubleshooting

+### "Unable to read field 'customerProjectId' from Storage"

+CustomerProjectDB keeps its demo workspace in your browser's `localStorage`.
+If that data is missing the active project record, any upload that relies on it (for example, project documents or sign-off PDFs) will fail with this error.
+Open **Settings → Data** and clear/import fresh workspace data or clear the browser storage before trying again.

 ## GitHub Setup